Factbox: Companies feel impact of coronavirus outbreak in China

 - Walt Disney (DIS.N) shut its resorts and theme parks in Shanghai and Hong Kong.

+- Hugo Boss (BOSSn.DE) is temporarily closing some of its stores in China, the stores that remain open will reduce their trading hours.

+- Hyatt (H.N) and Shangri-La said they will allow travellers from China to cancel hotel bookings for free through Feb.
+29.

-- InterContinental Hotels (IHG.L) and Hyatt Hotels (H.N) said they would allow customers to cancel for free reservations booked for China for specific dates..
+- InterContinental Hotels (IHG.L) said it would allow customers to cancel for free reservations made for China for specific dates..

 - Ctrip, China’s largest online booking platform, said more than 300,000 hotels on its platform had agreed to refunds on bookings between Jan.
 22 and Feb.
 8.